WDI-SEA/react-development-course-materials/schedules/flipped-classroom-schedule.md

   - Lesson 1 - State
     - has a video.
     - has a quick exercise at the end.
-The solution is [here](../../../../React-Exercise-Solutions/blob/master/exercises/state_wrap_10/App.js)
+Solution is in a branch.
   - Lesson 2 - State Project
     - Is the third of the blog projects.
 This has a bonus activity as well.
     - The student does this individually.